dataluscorp/browser/remote/doc/Security.md

 to updates in the browser such as network- and console logs.

-The remote interfaces are served over an HTTP wire protocol, by a server listener hosted in the Firefox binary.
+The remote interfaces are served over an HTTP wire protocol, by a server listener hosted in the Datalus binary.
 This can only be started by passing the `--remote-debugging-port` flag.
 Connections are by default restricted to loopback devices (such as localhost and 127.0.0.1), but this can be overridden with